 I didn’t really understand what gracious professionalism was until I started witnessing it firsthand, even before our first competition.
 Here are just a few ways in which gracious professionalism was evident in our team, on and off the playing field:

 - I was blown away one morning when our team leader, high school junior Samuel Walker, spent two hours on a Saturday morning (before spending six hours at our meeting) helping another FIRST team who was having trouble with their robot, even though that team would eventually compete against ours.

-- I saw gracious professionalism during the meet when another team (who we were about to face on the field) told us about a minor problem with our robot that might have gotten us a warning or worse, disqualification.
+- I saw gracious professionalism during the competition when another team (who we were about to face on the field) told us about a minor problem with our robot that might have gotten us a warning or worse, disqualification.

 - I felt gracious professionalism at the competition when I sat in the stands and witnessed the intense excitement and encouragement that all the teams showed to EVERY team and not just their own.

-- I heard true stories of gracious professionalism at the competition, when teams would offer to help other teams, go the extra mile in loaning out tools and robot parts, and expressed unwavering kindness and uplifting words to every team, regardless of where the team was from or their current standings in the game.
+- I heard true stories of gracious professionalism at the competition when teams would offer to help other teams go the extra mile in loaning out tools and robot parts, and expressed unwavering kindness and uplifting words to every team, regardless of where the team was from or their current standings in the game.

 - I saw gracious professionalism in action when exhausted teens volunteered to stay after the competition was over to clean up the “pit” area (where all teams set up to house and work on their robot), playing field, and stands.